 When it comes to positive parenting, love is perhaps the most important ingredient for success!
 According to Dr. Nelson, “Positive discipline tools don’t work… until children feel belonging and significance.”
 So how do we know if our kiddos are feeling the love?

-They feel safe to express their feelings
+They feel safe expressing their feelings

 Authoritarian parenting methods often send the message to kids that big feelings are not welcome.
 E.g., “Stop crying or I’ll give you something to cry about!”

-In contrast, positive parenting encourages kids to feel their feelings.
+In contrast, authoritative, positive parenting encourages kids to feel their feelings.
 Positive parents affirm the emotions at play, even if they may later correct the behaviors that accompanied them.
 E.g., “You hit your brother and I can see you’re angry.
 It’s okay to feel angry when he takes your toys.
 Let’s talk about how you can work together to solve this problem more peacefully next time.”

 I often hear from concerned parents that their young children only “act out” around them.
 “They are tantrum-free at daycare or with babysitters, yet have daily meltdowns with me!
 What am I doing wrong?”